aldajo92/AndroidKt_BreakingBadApp/README.md

 - Retrofit: It allows to define the proper operations to consume the the methods provided by the Breaking Bad Api.
 - Moshi: It is used to map the json retrieved by the server to data classes.
 - Glide: It allows to render the images represented as urls.
-- Timber: This library provide improvement for log messages, providing the context related when they are shown in Logcat.
+- Timber: This library provide improvement for log messages with the context related when they are shown in Logcat.

 For testing, the following are the libraries used:
 - Mock Web Server